 First suspensions are for a period of one academic semester, and they include the summer period between the end of the semester at which they receive the suspension and their eligible date of return.
 Students receiving a suspension at the end of a fall semester are eligible to resume their studies at the beginning of the next fall semester.
 Students receiving a suspension at the end of a spring semester are eligible to resume their studies at the beginning of the next spring semester.

 This period of suspension allows students time to reflect upon the sources of their academic difficulties and return to the College better prepared to meet the academic expectations of the faculty.
 Students placed on suspension should choose carefully the activities they pursue during the period of suspension because they will be expected to explain and justify those choices as part of the procedure for returning from a suspension.
-Although students may enroll in courses at another institution during the period of suspension, they may not earn credit toward graduation requirements at Franklin & Marshall College during this period.
-Return to the College after a first suspension is highly likely but not automatic.
+Additionally, students are expected to enroll in at least one course at another institution during the period of suspension.
+Successful completion of at least one course to prove demonstrated readiness is required to return to F&M1.

 Subsequent suspensions are for a period of two academic semesters, and include summer period(s) from the beginning of the suspension to the eligible date of return.
 Subsequent suspensions place in doubt a student’s willingness and ability to meet the academic standards of the College.
 This longer period of time should be used to examine seriously whether the student should continue at the College.
-Although students may enroll in courses at another institution during the period of suspension, they may not earn credit toward graduation requirements at Franklin & Marshall College during this period.
+During a subsequent suspension, students are expected to enroll in at least one course at another institution during the period of suspension.
+Successful completion of at least one course to prove demonstrated readiness is required to return to F&M1.